zubairabid/Semester7/subjects/nationalism/assign/20171076_Nationalism_asgn3.md

 *Word count:* 0

+# Introduction

+# What is Invented Tradition?

+# The interplay of Tradition with Customs

+# Invention of Tradition for Continuity

+# In Brief: The link between Invented Tradition and Nationalism

+# Overview of ideas

+- Some explanation on "Invented tradition" in itself.
+My definition, how it is created, what "invented" changes, types of invented traditions
+- Elaborating slightly more to emphasise the point: On the interplay of tradition with customs as a prelude to Invention for Continuity
+- Now, Invention for Continuity: still about Invented traditions, but is in direct relation to how it links to nationalism and the nation state.
+- The central link: Hobsbawm's views on nationalism as constructed from above, and how continuity enables the people to follow that line.
+-

+# Outline

 - What invented traditions are:
     - Invented traditions are traditions that are claimed to be old, or are perceived as old, but are in fact new(er than people assume them to be).